-1. Brake pad wear indicator groove
+1. Wear indicator groove

 Each rear brake pad is provided with wear indicator grooves, which allow you to check the brake pad wear without having to disassemble the brake.
 To check the brake pad wear, check the wear indicator grooves.
-If a brake pad has worn to the point that a wear indicator groove almost appears, have a Yamaha dealer replace the brake pads as a set.
+If a brake pad has worn to the point that the wear indicator grooves have almost disappeared, have a Yamaha dealer replace the brake pads as a set.